Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Once a switch is saved, you can enable debugging through the top right menu up in the top right.
 List conditions will use what ever is in the data object (you do not need to add data to your keys) while Template conditions and sequence templates will need to access the data variable (eg data.{event_key} ).

-Once enabled, open your browser dev console to view debugging output
+Once enabled, open your browser dev console to view debugging output.

 ### Root Structure

-The following tables shows how to structure a blueprint yaml file
+The following tables shows how to structure a blueprint yaml file.
 > View other blueprint files to get a grasp on how it's constructed if the following table is hard to understand.

 Option          | Values       | Required | Details